Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Next Steps Toward Robust RL

 \subsection{Human In the Loop}

 Human-in-the-Loop Reinforcement Learning (HILRL) and Reinforcement Learning from Human Feedback (RLHF) significantly enhance robustness and safety in RL systems by incorporating continuous human feedback during training.
-This real-time human intervention helps detect and correct errors, ensuring that agents avoid risky actions while adapting to diverse and unpredictable scenarios.
+This real-time human intervention helps detect and correct errors, ensuring agents avoid risky actions while adapting to diverse, unpredictable scenarios.
 Human feedback refines decision-making, enabling better handling of edge cases, promoting safer behaviors, and improving generalization to avoid overfitting.
 However, challenges such as inconsistent human feedback, overfitting to specific preferences, and scaling human involvement can hinder achieving full robustness.
-RLHF, as discussed in \mycite{dai2023safe}, uses human preferences to guide learning, balancing helpfulness and harmlessness in RL agents.
-By leveraging human feedback, RLHF and HILRL contribute to building resilient and dependable systems, as outlined in \mycite{retzlaff2024human,kaufmann2023survey}.
+RLHF, as discussed in \mycite{dai2024safe}, uses human preferences to guide learning, balancing helpfulness and harmlessness in RL agents.
+By leveraging human feedback, RLHF and HILRL help build robust and dependable systems, as outlined in \mycite{retzlaff2024human,kaufmann2025a}.
 Furthermore, \mycite{christiano2017deep} emphasizes the importance of shaping policies through human feedback, while \mycite{chen2022human} introduces an algorithm that processes human preferences to refine policy learning.